Aliases for LILRA2 Gene

 GeneCards Summary for LILRA2 Gene

 LILRA2 (Leukocyte Immunoglobulin Like Receptor A2) is a Protein Coding gene.
-Diseases associated with LILRA2 include Leprosy 3.
-Among its related pathways are Innate Immune System and Osteoclast differentiation.
-Gene Ontology (GO) annotations related to this gene include receptor activity and antigen binding.
+Diseases associated with LILRA2 include Tuberculoid Leprosy and Leprosy 3.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include antigen binding.
 An important paralog of this gene is LILRA1.

 Part of the innate immune responses against microbial infection (PubMed:12529506, PubMed:27572839).
 Specifically recognizes a set of N-terminally truncated immunoglobulins that are produced via cleavage by proteases from a range of pathogenic bacteria and fungi, including L.pneumophila, M.hyorhinis, S.pneumoniae, S.aureus and C.albicans (PubMed:27572839).
 Recognizes epitopes that are in part in the variable region of the immunoglobulin light chains, but requires also the constant region for signaling (PubMed:27572839).
 Binds to a subset of cleaved IgM, IgG3 and IgG4 molecules, but does not bind cleaved IgA1 (PubMed:27572839).
 Binding of N-terminally truncated immunoglobulins mediates activation of neutrophils (PubMed:27572839).
 In monocytes, activation leads to the release of CSF2, CF3, IL6, CXCL8 and CCL3 and down-regulates responses to bacterial lipopolysaccharide (LPS), possibly via down-regulation of TLR4 expression and reduced signaling via TLR4 (PubMed:22479404).
 In eosinophils, activation by ligand binding leads to the release of RNASE2, IL4 and leukotriene C4 (PubMed:12529506).
 Does not bind class I MHC antigens (PubMed:19230061).